kghamilton89/guerra-civil-espanola/README.md

 ![](./images/scenario-images/select_date_1936.png)

 The Spanish Constitution of 1931 is signed.
 King Alfonso XIII has abdicated and fled to France.
-Manuel Azaña Díaz has been given control of a minority government with the desperate goal of securing control of the fledging Republic.
+Manuel Azaña Díaz has been given control of a minority government with the desperate goal of securing the fledging Republic.

 #### A House of Cards - January 1, 1936